- Inflammatory Breast Cancer

 Inflammatory breast cancer causes symptoms that are often different from those of more common breast cancers.
 It rarely causes a breast lump, and it might not show up on a mammogram.
 Because it doesn't look like a typical breast cancer, it can be harder to diagnose.

 IBC also tends to be more aggressive—it grows and spreads much more quickly— than more common types of breast cancer.
-By definition, it is never found at an early stage.
+Based on the way breast cancer is staged, it is never early stage breast cancer.
 It is always at least stage IIIB (locally advanced) when it is first diagnosed because the breast cancer cells have grown into the skin.
-Often, though, it has already spread to distant parts of the body when it is diagnosed, making it stage IV (metastatic).
+Often, though, it has already spread (metastasized) to distant parts of the body when it is diagnosed, making it stage IV.
 The advanced stage of IBC, along with the tendency to grow and spread quickly, makes it harder to treat successfully than most other types of breast cancer.